AndrewBugembe/server-monitoring-PDQ-Inventory/README.md

 <h2>Steps</h2>

 - Configure Active Directory; create a domain controller and add a user server
+- Download PDQ Inventory: Download the latest version of PDQ Inventory from the official website.
-- Install PDQ DEPLOY on the domain controller
+- Install PDQ Inventory: Run the installer on the domain controller and follow the installation prompts.
-- Configure PDQ DEPLOY:
-  - Check the PDQ Deploy Package Library for a prebuilt package
+- Configure Initial Settings: After installation, open PDQ Inventory and configure initial settings such as network discovery to recognize the domain-joined computer
+  - Discover Domain Computers: Use PDQ Inventory's network discovery feature to find and add the domain-joined computer
   - If available, use the prebuilt package for faster deployment
   - Deploy the package to the targeted computers
-- Create a custom deployment package:
-  - Download required software onto the DC server
-  - Check the PDQ Deploy Package Library to select the package and targeted computers, deploy package.

 <p>